akalenuk/milasm/README.md

 milasm
 ======

 Macros system for CLR IL assembly.
-This is just an early prototype still in progress, but it can do certain things or at least show the way I see them done.
+This is just a POC but it works.

 Let's start with an example: